nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 χ<sup>2</sup><sub>3</sub> = 398.9, *P* \< 0.001, Fig. 1E).
 Note that
-the slopes did not change according to observation days in termites (LMM, LRT, interactions between day and τ: χ<sup>2</sup><sub>3</sub> = 5.89, *P* = 0.11), indicating that the decrease of MSD was caused by changes of movement activities, such as movement speed and pausing duration, rather than the type of random walks, e.g., changes of turning patterns or Lévy walk properties.
+the slopes did not change according to observation days in termites (LMM, LRT, interactions between day and τ: χ<sup>2</sup><sub>3</sub> = 5.89, *P* = 0.11), indicating that the decrease of MSD came from the changes of movement activities, such as movement speed and pausing duration, rather than the type of random walks, e.g., changes of turning patterns or Lévy walk properties (Viswanathan et al., 2011).
 Therefore, the observed behavioral changes did not reflect the changes in random search strategies but the inactivity of termites, perhaps caused by energy depletion.

 When termites search for a mating partner whose location is unknown to searchers, high diffusiveness (large MSD) is critical for encounter